DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/week-view.md

-startDate? | Date | Specifies the cell a start time. endDate? | Date | Specifies the cell end time. isShaded? | boolean | Specifies whether the cell is shaded. currentTime? | Date | Specifies the current time. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the time table cell content.
+startDate? | Date | Specifies the cell a start time. endDate? | Date | Specifies the cell end time. isShaded? | boolean | Specifies whether the cell is shaded. currentTimeIndicatorPosition? | string | Specifies the current time indicator top position relative to the cell's height. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the time table cell content.